vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 This ensures that the user gets the item delivered to the right place in the right way.

-The following image illustrates the new express checkout flow (`"useExplicitCheckoutFlow": true`):
+The following images illustrate the new express checkout flow:
 ![New explicit checkout flow](images/vipps-ecom-confirm-express.png)

-The old express checkout flow (`"useExplicitCheckoutFlow": false`):
+Here is the old express checkout flow:
 ![The old checkout flow](images/vipps-ecom-confirm-express-old.png)

 **Please note:** If you only need the user's information, please use the